ironicbadger/pms-wiki/docs/hardware/cases.md

 ## Fractal Node Series

 The Fractal Design Node 804 was released in 2014 and is a solid contender for a Perfect Media Server.
 A major distinction and benefit is how this case is split down the middle into two chambers.
-Beneath an acrylic window holds a shallow, yet adequate space for a micro-ATX based computer.
+Beneath an acrylic window lies a shallow, yet adequate space for a micro-ATX based computer.
 Cooler clearance should not be an issue for flat-face style heatsinks like the Noctua L9 series.
-Beneath the other side panel is a spacious area with two "rails" that hold cages that hold an impressive 4 3.5" drives each.
-Two more 3.5 in. drives can be mounted in the floorboard for a total of 10 with two 2.5" slots remaining.
-Vibration is mitigated with large rubber dampers on each included screw.
-Access is easy with large knurled thumbscrews holding all the exterior together.
+Beneath the other side panel is a spacious area with two "rails" that hold cages that hold 4x 3.5" drives each.
+Two more 3.5 in. drives can be mounted in the floor of the case, for a total of 10 with two 2.5" slots remaining.
+Vibration is mostly mitigated with rubber dampers on each included screw.
+Access is easy with large knurled thumbscrews holding the exterior together.

 ![fractal-node-804](../images/node804.jpg)
 _Lots of space for drives, even with my poor cable management._